 With successful completion of this course students will be able to design web pages.
 Hypertext Markup Language (HTML) basics are covered, followed by using a web-page design program such as Dreamweaver.
-Prerequisite: one CS course.
+Prerequisite: One computer science course.

 CS205 Database Management 3 CR